 As a policy of the Paterson School District, supervisors receive supplemental training from selected manufacturers' representatives when specialty equipment is purchased and when non-routine hazards arise due to a new operation or curriculum.
 They then can answer school employee questions and provide examples of safe work practices.
 Documentation, Appendix C, of such training will be obtained from the manufacturer and maintained in the central file.

-AUTHORIZATION: PPS Board of Education REVISION 15 VIII.
+VIII.
 Initial Training Session:

 Includes the following discussion items: